aleccool213/blog/src/pages/2017-12-21-mac-stack/index.md

 ### Overview

 Ever want to create custom commands in MacOS Spotlight?
 You can easily create highly customizable commands yourself or access commands built by the community.
-For example, the Spotify, Todosit, and GitHub integrations can all cut down performing actions from several key strokes to just one.
+For example, the Spotify, Todoist, and GitHub integrations can all cut down performing actions from several key strokes to just one.

 <table class="image">
     <caption align="bottom">Downloading Postgres</caption>